Google Nexus 6

 Comparaison, disponibles en ligne, Très courte, Date: 11/18/2014

-Source: Phoronix Anglais EN→FR Archive.org version
+Source: Phoronix EN→FR Archive.org version

 Being new onto the scene, there are several reasons why the Nexus 6 stands out more profoundly than its rival in the Galaxy S5.
 For starters, there’s no arguing the fact that it’s the fresher of the two devices – aided by its cutting-edge hardware, future proof status, and stock Android 5.0 Lollipop experience.
 Naturally, too, the attachment to the fabled Nexus series means that it’s going to receive future Android software updates a lot faster than its customized rival.